crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 This article teaches you how to take thread dumps and use them efficiently during an outage.
-This is a critical skill which any senior engineer should be adept at.
-Without this capability, you may be unable to quickly diagnose production problem which can cause extended disruptions for your business.
+This is a critical skill which any engineer should be adept at.
+Without this capability, you may be unable to diagnose production problem which can cause extended disruptions for your business.

-We assume familiarity in this article but err on the side of providing more detail than necessary.

 ## What is a thread?

+We assume
-Fully explaining threading is beyond the scope of this firefighting guide.
-We assume readers are well versed in concurrency and threading in software systems.
+readers are well versed in concurrency and threading in software systems.
 If not, some background may be reviewed here.